 Instructions:

-Helpful Hint: If you decide to cook this overnight on low, only add the beans in the last one or two hours, if you decide to use them.
+only add the beans in the last one or two hours, if you decide to use them.

 *To make homemade chicken stock, place rotisserie chicken carcass in slow-cooker.
 Add water to cover.
-Add 1 tsp (5 mL) salt, 1 tsp parsley (1 mL), 1/2 tsp (2 mL) thyme (optional) and 1/tsp (2 mL) black pepper.
+Add 1 tsp (5 mL) salt, 1 tsp parsley (1 mL), 1/2 tsp (2 mL) thyme (optional) and 1/2 tsp (2 mL) black pepper.
 Place slow-cooker on low and cook overnight.
 Strain and either refrigerate or freeze the chicken stock in an airtight container.
 This chicken stock makes a wonderful base for soups and gravies.

 Yield: 12 servings